Actinium Pharma to Present at - GuruFocus.com

 PR Newswire

-NEW YORK, June 14, 2023 /PRNewswire/ -- Actinium Pharmaceuticals, Inc. (NYSE AMERICAN: ATNM) (Actinium or the Company), a leader in the development of targeted radiotherapies, today announced that the Company will participate in a fireside chat at the TD Cowen Radiopharmaceutical Innovation Summit on Tuesday, June 20, 2023 at 1:30 PM EST.
+NEW YORK, June 16, 2023 /PRNewswire/ -- Actinium Pharmaceuticals, Inc. (NYSE AMERICAN: ATNM) (Actinium or the Company), a leader in the development of targeted radiotherapies, today announced that the Company will participate in a fireside chat at the Maxim Healthcare Virtual Conference on Wednesday, June 21, 2023 at 12:30 PM EST.

-The live webcast of the presentation will be accessible on the investor relations page of Actinium's website https://ir.actiniumpharma.com/.
-A replay of the presentation will be available on the day of the fireside chat through the same link for 30 days.
+This conference will be webcast live on M-Vest.
+Sign up here to attend.

 About Actinium Pharmaceuticals, Inc.